snorkman88/Waveshare_Open337/README.md

 # Core B1 + Waveshare_Open337 expansion board
 This repo is aimed to help anyone who has recently bought the Waveshare Core B1 + Open4337-C expansion board and need a little push/help to start programming/flashing code into it.

-When I started from scratch with Cortex-M series Microcontrollers and particularly with this board (which hosts an NXP LPC4337-JBD144), the biggest issue I had at the beginning was how to comunicate with it since there isn't that much info provided by Waveshare on how to program flash memory of the chip.
-The only article I've found uses Windows and a program called Flashmagic to programm the ".hex", so it was useless to me.
+When I started from scratch with Cortex-M series Microcontrollers and particularly with this board (which hosts an NXP LPC4337-JBD144), the biggest issue I had at the beginning was how to comunicate with it since there isn't that much info provided by Waveshare on how to program the flash memory of the chip.
+The only article I've found uses Windows and a program called Flashmagic to programm the ".hex", so it was useless to me because I use Ubuntu and Mac.

-STOP!! --> Before continuing, it is strongly suggested that the reader gets familiar Chapter 7 of the LPC4337's datasheet and have a clear picture of what the "Boot Source Bits" of the LPC4337 do.
+**STOP!! -->** Before continuing, it is strongly suggested that the reader gets familiar Chapter 7 of the LPC4337's datasheet and have a clear picture of what the "Boot Source Bits" of the LPC4337 do.
-Talk about flash banks
+Keep in mind that the LPC4337 has 2 banks of flash A & B (Chapter 7.11 - On-chip flash memory).

 # About the board